ToolsForHumans/zag/doc/source/user/atoms.rst

     ...
 EchoTask('t4'))

-In this example the flow ``f2`` has a retry controller ``r1``, that is an instance of the default retry controller :py:class:`~taskflow.retry.ForEach`, it accepts a collection of values and iterates over this collection when each failure occurs.
-On each run :py:class:`~taskflow.retry.ForEach` retry returns the next value from the collection and stops retrying a subflow if there are no more values left in the collection.
+In this example the flow ``f2`` has a retry controller ``r1``, that is an instance of the default retry controller :py:class:`~zag.retry.ForEach`, it accepts a collection of values and iterates over this collection when each failure occurs.
+On each run :py:class:`~zag.retry.ForEach` retry returns the next value from the collection and stops retrying a subflow if there are no more values left in the collection.
 For example if tasks ``t2`` or ``t3`` fail, then the flow ``f2`` will be reverted and retry ``r1`` will retry